-- (1) Mr. Dalporto ceased to be an executive officer in August 2017. - (2) Mr. Moriarty initially became an executive officer in August 2017. - (3) Mr. Patel ceased to be an executive officer in December 2017.
+- (1) Mr. Moriarty initially became a named executive officer in August 2017. - (2) Ms. Pierce initially became an executive officer in February 2018 and ceased to be an employee in August 2018.

-2017 Annual Incentive Program.
-With respect to fiscal year 2017 for the NEOs, the total annual target bonus amount was entirely variable and was based upon our Adjusted EBITDA performance in 2017.
+2018 Annual Incentive Program.
+With respect to fiscal year 2018 for the NEOs, the total annual target bonus amount was entirely variable and was based upon our Adjusted EBITDA performance in 2018.
 Adjusted EBITDA is defined as EBITDA excluding (1) non-cash compensation expense, (2) non-cash asset impairment charges, (3) gain/loss on disposal of assets, (4) restructuring and severance expenses, (5) litigation settlements and contingencies and legal fees for certain patent litigation, (6) acquisitions and dispositions income or expense (including with respect to changes in fair value of contingent consideration), and (7) one-time items.
-The Adjusted EBITDA goals were based on the 2017 budget approved by our Board.
+The Adjusted EBITDA goals were based on the 2018 budget approved by our Board.
 The Compensation Committee has the authority to modify Adjusted EBITDA goals based on corporate acquisitions and dispositions that occur during a fiscal year.

-The threshold, target and maximum Adjusted EBITDA net of annual incentive expense performance goals for fiscal year 2017 are shown in the below table along with the actual achieved Adjusted EBITDA, respectively.
+The threshold, target and maximum Adjusted EBITDA net of annual incentive expense performance goals for fiscal year 2018 are shown in the table below along with the actual achieved Adjusted EBITDA, respectively.
+The below threshold, target and maximum Adjusted EBITDA values reflect figures that were increased in July 2018 by the Compensation Committee to account for acquisitions made by the Company in 2018.